Washington State

 - Olympic Loop – Begin in Olympia and drive up to Port Angeles and along the coast to see the best of the Olympic National Park.

-- Mountains to Sound Greenway – Start in Seattle and end in Ellensburg while making worthwhile stops at places like the Snoqualmie Falls.
+- Mountains to Sound Greenway – Start in Seattle and end in Ellensburg while making worthwhile stops at places like Snoqualmie Falls.

 🏝️ Best Islands

 - San Juan Island – The most populous of the San Juan Islands.
-Come here for whale watching, kayaking, or to visit an alpaca farm!
+Come here for whale watching, kayaking, or to visit an alpaca farm.

 - Bainbridge Island – Bainbridge is one of the most popular islands to visit on a day trip from Seattle.